zhiqiujiang/zhiqiujiang.github.io/_pages/about.md

 ---

 Hi!
-I am Zhiqiu!
+I am Zhiqiu (Zoe)!
-(pronunced like "jucho") <a href="https://www.howtopronounce.com/jucho" target="_blank"><span title="Pronounce" style="font-size:15px; text-decoration: none;">&#128266;</span></a>
+If you want to call me Zhiqiu, the pronunciation is like <a href="https://www.howtopronounce.com/jucho" target="_blank"><span title="Pronounce" style="font-size:15px; text-decoration: none;">&#128266;</span></a>.

 I am a postdoc researcher at [CISPA Helmholtz Center for Information Security](https://cispa.de/){:target="_blank"}.
 My research interests comprise the topics of **conversational AI**, **responsible data science**, and **trustworthy machine learning**.
 I want to better understand AI in order to have more responsible, explainable, and robust applications and implications for society.
 I worked on projects about conversational AI for social good, human-computer interaction, big data and transportation analytics, natural language processing, and smart cities.

 News
 ======
+* 04-2023: Our [CommunityBots paper](https://dl.acm.org/doi/10.1145/3579469){:target="_blank"} was published online in 2023 ACM SIGCHI CSCW.
-* 03-2023: Our paper was accepted for publication in the Journal of Transport Policy!
+* 03-2023: Our [ZEV paper](https://doi.org/10.1016/j.tranpol.2023.03.002){:target="_blank"} examining consumers’ preferences and willingness to pay for zero-emission vehicle was accepted for publication in the Journal of Transport Policy!
-* 11-2022: Our paper was accepted for the proceedings of 2023 ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW)!
+* 11-2022: Our paper about designing, developing, and evaluating a multi-agent chatbot platform for public input elicitation was accepted for the proceedings of 2023 ACM SIGCHI CSCW!
-* 04-2022: Our paper was accepted for publication in the Journal of Public Transportation!
+* 04-2022: Our [Driverless shuttles paper](https://doi.org/10.1016/j.jpubtr.2022.100018){:target="_blank"} was accepted for publication in the Journal of Public Transportation!
 * 07-2021: I defended my PhD dissertation at University of Virginia!
 * 05-2021: I was awarded the CDS Postdoctoral Fellowship in the Department of Computer Science at UMass Amherst!